 - Diffuse pleural thickening extends over a large area and may restrict expansion of the lungs

-- Pleural Plaques - localised areas of pleural thickening/calcification which do not usually interfere with breathing
+- Pleural plaques - localised areas of pleural thickening/calcification that do not usually interfere with breathing

 What causes pleural thickening?

 Asbestos fibres settle in the lung tissues and irritate the pleura causing scarring and hardening.
-The scarring is irreversible.
+This scarring is irreversible.

-There are a number of other causes of pleural thickening that are not related to asbestos exposure, including:
+There are several other causes of pleural thickening that are not related to asbestos exposure, including: